DryIcedTea/Buttplug-Valley/README.md

 Check Out [https://iostindex.com/](https://iostindex.com/).
 ### Is there an config?
 No, not yet, but it is something I want to add in the future when I figure out how!
+### Can I use this in multiplayer?
+This has not been tested, but I don't see why not
+### Does it support multiple toys at once?
+No, not yet.

 ## Feedback
 If you have any feedback, feel free to open an issue or contact me on discord.